 For some, drawing their own images is a new level of creativity and meditation, especially when it's a mandala.
 However, this is not for everyone.
 Some people just appreciate the freedom of colouring a beautiful image without needing to create it first.
 Then, purchasing a colouring book is perfectly fine.

 The Artists and Critics Are Both Right

 Undoubtedly, positive things flow from this hobby.
-This is a stressful world at best and adult colouring provides a cheap, non-addictive coping strategy that cannot be discounted.
-On the other hand, the critics do have valid claims.
-Yes, this hobby must be viewed within context and with realistic expectations.
-Yes, it cannot replace medicine or serious therapy.
+This is a stressful world and adult colouring provides a cheap, non-addictive coping strategy that cannot be discounted.
+On the other hand, the critics have valid claims.
+This hobby must be viewed within realistic expectations.
+It cannot replace medicine or serious therapy.
 However, at the end of the day, the critics need to understand that if somebody wants to spend a few dollars (or more) on a colouring book and add blue to some Smurf, then it's that person's choice.

 © 2018 Jana Louise Smit